-This course will focus on the ways documentaries report on and influence culture, examining specific processes of persuasion.
-A variety of theoretical perspectives will be used to untangle inherent meanings of texts presented as entertainment, allowing their complexities and cultural logic to become visible and subject to critique.
-Students will consider how documentaries have influenced their own lives and those of others through the mechanisms of popular culture.
-They will also conduct a series of projects culminating in their own short documentary film.
-Studio.
-Prerequisite: FILM 110, Film Production 1.
+This course will focus on the ways documentaries report on and influence culture, examining specific processes of persuasion by various types of documentaries.
+We will watch, analyze, and participate in active discussion about these films.
+Students will consider how such documentaries have influenced their own lives and those of others.
+They will also conduct a series of projects that culminate with their own short documentary.